umbraco/UmbracoDocs/umbraco-cloud/deployment/local-to-cloud.md

 ![Deploy from Local to Remote](images/stage-commit-deploy_v10.gif)

-In the above example, Git Bash is used to stage, commit, and deploy changes made to a Document type plus a newly added data type from a local environment to a Cloud Development environment.
+In the above example, Git Bash is used to stage, commit, and deploy changes made to a Document type plus a newly added Data Type from a local environment to a Cloud Development environment.
 You are welcome to use any Git client or command line interface of your choice.

 Once you've deployed your local changes to your Cloud environment deploying to your remaining Cloud environments (e.g. Staging and/or Live) is done using the **'Deploy changes to ..'** button in the Umbraco Cloud portal.
 For more information, see the [Deploying between Cloud environments](cloud-to-cloud.md) article.